-At the end of the claim period for each game, unclaimed prizes for the Lottery's instant games and draw games are paid into the "Prize Fund," in accordance with the New Mexico Lottery Act.
-These unclaimed prizes from the Lottery's prize fund have been used to meet the 30% return most months by supplementing game prizes and for second-chance and promotional drawings and, thereby, reducing the prize expense for Lottery products, which in turn has helped the Lottery maximize its sales and its return to education.
-Unclaimed prizes were used to supplement prizes to meet the 30% return in fiscal years 2021 and 2020 for six and ten months in each fiscal year, respectively.
-In the last fourteen years, unclaimed prizes have been used 81.6% of the time to meet the mandated percentage return to the Lottery Tuition Fund.
-Without the unclaimed prizes, the return percentage would not have been met during these fourteen years.
-Nearly \$48.26 million in unclaimed prizes have been transferred to the Lottery Tuition Fund in the last fourteen years.
+30% return most months by supplementing game prizes and for second-chance and promotional drawings and, thereby, reducing the prize expense for Lottery products, which in turn has helped the Lottery maximize its sales and its return to education.
+Unclaimed prizes were used to supplement prizes to meet the 30% return in fiscal years 2022 and 2021 for nine and six months in each fiscal year, respectively.
+In the last fifteen years, unclaimed prizes have been used 81.1% of the time to meet the mandated percentage return to the Lottery Tuition Fund.
+Without the unclaimed prizes, the return percentage would not have been met during these fifteen years.
+More than \$50.72 million in unclaimed prizes have been transferred to the Lottery Tuition Fund in the last fifteen years.